farbodp/farbodp.github.io/_posts/2022-11-22-visualizing-decision-tree.md

         for i in range(0, n):
             traverse(root.children[i], level=level+1)
 ```
 There are two things to consider here.
 First is the `level` argument of the function, which tracks the depth of this recursive process (or in this case, depth of the decision tree).
 Second is the `print` statement, which does the trick for visualization.
-With each depth level, I add on tab to the string (using the `'\t'*level`).
+With each depth level, I add one tab to the string (using the `'\t'*level`).
 You can see the result in below:

 ![text_tree.png]({{ site.baseurl }}/images/text_tree.png)